jrremlinger/LC_ToxicOmega_Tools/README.md

 # ToxicOmega Tools

-*Tools triggered using the in-game chat.
-The main purpose of this mod is for debugging and testing other mods.*
+*Commands triggered using the in-game chat.
+The main purpose of this mod is for exploring the technical aspects of the game and testing other mods.*

 Some important notes:
 * All commands only register if you are the host.
+* All players must have this mod installed, along with LC_API, for it to work properly.
 * Text chat will stay enabled while dead if you are the host.
+* Only the beginning of player names are required when using them in commands (example: searching John will return a player with the name Johnny).
 * Where applicable, certain symbols can be used when determining a destination:
 	* $: Using "$" indicates random/natural destination.
 For players this will act as an inverse-teleporter putting them inside the factory.
 For items it will choose a normal item spawnpoint.
 For enemies it will either use vents or outside spawnpoints depending on the type of enemy.
 	* !: Using "!" chooses the ships terminal as a target.
 This is only applicable for teleportation.